phax/peppol-commons/README.md

 Java library with shared IDs.
 First created in version 7.0.0.

+Make sure to run `mvn generate-sources` before using it in the IDE.
+The additional code is created in `target/generated-sources/xjc`.

+This project is licensed under the MPL 2.0 license.

 ## peppol-commons

 Java library with shared PEPPOL components.
-It contains the basic algorithms and the handling for the identifiers.
+It contains the basic algorithms.
+Since v7 this depends on the `peppol-id` submodule.

+Make sure to run `mvn generate-sources` before using it in the IDE.
+The additional code is created in `target/generated-sources/xjc`.

 This is based on the cipa-commons-busdox and cipa-peppol-types project version 2.2.3 but without the support for the START protocol.